 - 4,228 XK7 GPU nodes with NVIDIA K20x GPUs

-- Over 4 PetaFLOPS peak GPU performance (typically¼PetaFLOPS sustained)
+- Over 9 Petaflops general purpose CPU performance and 4 PetaFLOPS peak GPU performance (typically¼PetaFLOPS sustained)

 - Over 1 TeraBytes/sec (10^12 bytes/second) sustained disk bandwidth